 where $\bar d(x_1) \simeq \bar u(x_1)$ has been used to arrive at the third equality and $r_v = d(x_2)/u(x_2) \simeq d_v(x_2)/u_v(x_2)$.
 Interestingly, exactly the same LO parton model expression is found for the ratio of structure functions $F_2^n(x,Q^2)/F_2^p(x,Q^2)$ in the limit $x \to 1$ which corresponds to elastic scattering.
-As a further consequence, the ratio $R$ is bounded, $1/4 \le R \le 4$, similarly to the famous bounds for the ratio of deep inelastic structure functions, $1/4 \le F_2^n/F_2^p \le 4$, derived by Nachtmann \cite{Nachtmann:1972pc}.
-The PDFs vanish for $x \to 1$ and generally, the high-$x$ behavior of the PDFs at the initial scale $Q_0$ is parameterized as $x f_i(x,Q_0) \propto (1-x)^{b_i}$ where $b_i$ depends on the parton flavor '$i$'.
-Currently, only $b_{u_v}$ is relatively well constrained with values in the range $2.6 \lesssim b_{u_v} \lesssim 3.6$ which is in agreement with the expectation from counting rules \cite{Brodsky:1973kr} ($b_{u_v}= b_{d_v}=3$), whereas $b_{d_v}$ is less well known and varies strongly between 1.4 and 4.6 for different sets of PDFs, see Figs.\ 2 and 5 in \cite{Ball:2016spl}.\footnote{Needless to say that the exponents for the gluon and the quark sea are very poorly known.} Note also that the CJ15 analysis \cite{Accardi:2016qay} which has a particular focus on the high-$x$ region points to a constant $d(x)/u(x) \sim 0.1$ for $x\to 1$ implying $R \to \, \sim0.34$.
+As a further consequence, the ratio $R$ is bounded, $1/4 \le R \le 4$, similarly to the famous bounds for the ratio of Deep-Inelastic Structure (DIS) functions, $1/4 \le F_2^n/F_2^p \le 4$, derived by Nachtmann \cite{Nachtmann:1972pc}.
+The PDFs vanish for $x \to 1$ and generally, the high-$x$ behavior of the PDFs at the initial scale $Q_0$ is parametrised as $x f_i(x,Q_0) \propto (1-x)^{b_i}$ where $b_i$ depends on the parton flavor ``$i$''.
+Currently, only $b_{u_v}$ is relatively well constrained with values in the range $2.6 \lesssim b_{u_v} \lesssim 3.6$, which is in agreement with the expectation from counting rules \cite{Brodsky:1973kr} ($b_{u_v}= b_{d_v}=3$), whereas $b_{d_v}$ is known to a much lesser extent and varies strongly between 1.4 and 4.6 for different sets of PDFs, see Figs.\ 2 and 5 in \cite{Ball:2016spl}.\footnote{Needless to say that the exponents for the gluon and the quark sea are very poorly known.} Note also that the CJ15 analysis \cite{Accardi:2016qay} which has a particular focus on the high-$x$ region points to a constant $d(x)/u(x) \sim 0.1$ for $x\to 1$ implying $R \to \, \sim0.34$.
 However, for the time being it is reasonable to allow for the possibilities that $r_v$ can vanish, approach a finite value $k$, or diverge in the limit $x \to 1$ (see Fig.\ 8 in \cite{Ball:2016spl}).
 Consequently, we find in the limit $x_2 \to 1$ that a measurement of $R$ could constrain $r_v$ and provide important tests of different models of nucleon structure \cite{Close:1973xw,Farrar:1975yb,Melnitchouk:1995fc,Close:2003wz,Holt:2010vj,Roberts:2013mja}.

 Experimentally, it is the ratio of cross sections in $pd$ over $pp$ collisions which is accessible.
 Neglecting any nuclear effects in deuterium the ratio can be written as

 Consequently, we find in the limit $x_2 \to 1$